At Beacon, I work on neuroscience tool development, data science, and software engineering.

 My work aims to develop explicit, computational models of perception and adaptation, with a particular emphasis on speech.
 I think that good theories and models draw on insights from—and try to make connections between—neuroscience, behavioral data, and broader computational-level cognitive modeling.

-Topics that I have or am working on or am interested in include: perceptual category learning, phonetic adaptation/recalibration, acquisition of phonetic categories, and cue combination and complex acoustic feature extraction.
+Topics that I’ve worked on or am interested in include: cognitive neuroscience of learning and perception, perceptual category learning, phonetic adaptation/recalibration, acquisition of phonetic categories, and cue combination and complex acoustic feature extraction.
 I’m also particularly interested in increasing awareness and appreciation of Bayesian methods for modeling (although I don’t consider myself a capital-B-Bayesian) and—especially—data analysis.

 - Pajak, B., Fine, A. B., Kleinschmidt, D. F. & Jaeger, T. F. (2016).
 Learning additional languages as hierarchical probabilistic inference: Insights from first language processing.
 Language Learning, 66 (4), 900-944.
 DOI:10.1111/lang.12168